suf·fer (sfr) – v. suf·fered, suf·fer·ing, suf·fers

 “Not only so, but we also glory in our sufferings, because we know that suffering produces perseverance; perseverance, character; and character, hope.
 And hope does not put us to shame, because God’s love has been poured out into our hearts through the Holy Spirit, who has been given to us.”

 God never promised us that we would be free from suffering because we believed in him, on the contrary, the bible highlights countless stories and scripture that discuss SUFFERING.
-Suffering (or a past/present tense of the word) appears 184 times in the bible.
+Suffering (or a past/present tense of the word) appears at least 184 times in the bible.
 Clearly, even back then, people suffered whether they believed in Him or not.

 The reality is that none of us are immune to suffering, but those of us who choose to follow Christ have a promise that we will NEVER be alone in our suffering.